Value-added Education, Exceptional Experiences

 • April 28-May 1 - Presentation of Outstanding Honors Project/Thesis Competition

 • May 1 - Deadline for submission of Honors Capstone Project/Thesis for graduation

 • May 2 - Submission Deadline for DISCOVERY, the Undergraduate Research Journal of Bumpers College

 • May 9 - Bumpers College Honors Program Graduate Recognition Reception, Ella’s in Carnall Hall.
 3:30-5 p.m.

-Students may concurrently receive grants from the Bumpers College, the Honors College or SURF sources and are encouraged to apply for all sources of funding to complete their projects.
+Students may concurrently receive grants from both sources and are encouraged to apply for all sources of funding to complete their projects.